Need more health coverage in addition to Medicare Part A and Part B?

 Learn more about Medicare Part A and Part B here.

-What Is It?
+What Is Medigap?
 Medigap, also known as Medicare Supplement Insurance, is offered by private insurance companies.
 They help fill the coverage "gaps" left open by Medicare Part A and Part B. There are 10 types of Medigap plans.
 They are Plans A, B, C, D, F, G, K, L, M and N. Not every insurer offers all 10 plans, and prices can vary, but the amount of coverage is the same across companies.

-Why Get It?
+Do I Need Medigap Insurance?
 Many can find Medicare Part A and Part B to have too many "gaps" in coverage.
 Supplementing your coverage with a Medigap plan may help to reduce the amount you pay out-of-pocket when using medical services.
 Multiple or extended hospitalizations (60 days or more) could potentially costa lot of money out of pocket.
 So could just one or two outpatient procedures.
 That is why it may be more cost effective to purchase a Medigap plan, even when factoring in the monthly premium.